1870:

 1878:

-• Stanton Iron Company incorporated as the Stanton Ironworks Company Ltd.
+• The Stanton Iron Company is incorporated as the Stanton Ironworks Company Ltd.

-• 10 monthly transfers of £4,000 from capital account to Teversal account for expenditure at Pleasley and Silverhill
+• 10 monthly transfers of £4,000 are made from the capital account to the Teversal account for expenditure at Pleasley and Silverhill

 • Oct: 1 non-fatal accident reported